-I can't tell you how Asana makes setting and accomplishing goals so much better for me.
-Not only are my goals and action steps clearly defined and visible each day but it serves as my accountability tracker as well to keep me motivated and focused on reaching my goals.
+Asana makes setting and accomplishing goals so much better for me.
+Not only are my goals and action steps clearly defined and visible each day but it also serves as my accountability tracker by keeping me motivated and focused on reaching my goals.

 - Map out and track multiple goals at once